adepierre/SniffCraft/README.md

 - Packet logging with different levels of details (ignor packet, log packet name only, log full packet content)
 - Compression is supported
 - Configuration (which packet to log/ignore) can be changed without restarting
+- Automatically create a session file to log information, can also optionally log to console at the same time

 Here is an example of a captured session:
 ```javascript